Establishing synthetic ribbon-type active zones in a heterologous expression system

 (1) The authors establish a new experimental system for the study of calcium channel localization to active zones.

-(2) The clustering of calcium channels to bassoon via RBP2 is a nice confirmation of a previously described interaction between bassoon and calcium channels in a cell-based system
+(2) The clustering of calcium channels to bassoon via RBP2 is a nice confirmation of a previously-described interaction between bassoon and calcium channels in a cell-based system

-(3) The "ground-up" approach is an attractive one and theoretically allows one to learn a lot about the essential interactions for building a ribbon structure.
+(3) The "ground-up" approach is an attractive one and theoretically allows one learn a lot about the essential interactions for building a ribbon structure.

 Weaknesses: